 Negotiate the Price

-Re-read the description to confirm the rental home has everything required.
-If it is something is missing, the rental home management company may know of very similar homes that better suit your preferences and budget..
+Re-read the description to ensure the home has everything you need.
+If lacking, the rental management company might know of similar homes that fit your desires and budget..

 Read the Agreement

 You will want to know which services are included: